 - Settle It Without Weapons: Bill shouts "My bare hands for you!" when he and Uncle Sam reach Hugo Von Schwatzenburg Just in Time to prevent him from shooting Golden Eyes.

 - Timmy in a Well: Might just come with the Heroic Dog territory, but when Golden Eyes is captured by a German officer, Uncle Sam runs off with her Red Cross brassard and treks across an active war zone to find Bill and deliver it to him.
 Bill is able to infer that Golden Eyes has been captured, and he makes preparations to rescue her.
 In the mean time Uncle Sam then proceeds to: return to the German field camp where Golden Eyes has been taken while carrying a secret message for her; knock out the same German officer who captured Golden Eyes; sneak out of the German field camp while transporting stolen intelligence to the American forces; and finally lead an American offensive to the Germans' position in time for a Big Damn Heroes rescue of Golden Eyes.

-- Trapped Behind Enemy Lines: When Golden Eyes is captured by a German officer, he takes her back to the German field camp, though it's remarked to be within sight of the front line.
+- Trapped Behind Enemy Lines: When Golden Eyes is captured by a German officer, he takes her back to the German field camp (though the camp is remarked to be within sight of the front line).

 - The Von Trope Family: Hugo Von Schwatzenburg, the only named German in the entire comic.